Want the perfect workout program?Take Quiz

 That being said, you’re going to want to do the seated variation for even bigger gains.
 That’s because the vast majority of people are able to press more weight during that seated variation due to being more stable.
 While we also love the standing variation, you’re already doing the push press and overhead carry for added stability training so you might as well and take a seat on for this one and press more weight.

 Isn’t the barbell bench press a chest exercise?
 Meh.
-It is but it’s also an amazing exercise for the triceps as well as the deltoids, specifically the anterior deltoids.
+It is, but it’s also an amazing exercise for the triceps as well as the deltoids, specifically the anterior deltoids.
 In fact, you won’t find a guy with a big bench press and small anterior delts (or triceps).
 As you’re likely already performing the barbell bench press, next time, try to think about your shoulders and use a mind-muscle connection to train the delts.
+This move also makes our best barbell exercises list, so you know it's good.

 The incline barbell bench press is yet another great “chest” exercise that’s going to train the shoulders as well.
 In fact, when we look at the bench press, incline bench press, and military press; we see that they are actually similar movements ranging from completely flat to vertical.
 It’s performed exactly like the flat bench barbell press except you sit on an angled bench.
 Also, the barbell will be brought down further up on the chest by a couple inches.